-The Sexual Assault Recovery program at YCC offers free crisis counseling, therapy, advocacy through the court system, and emotional support for clients as they work towards recovery, as well as information and referrals to other programs that can be of assistance.
+The sexual assault recovery program at YCC offers free crisis counseling, therapy, advocacy through the court system, and emotional support for clients as they work towards recovery, as well as information and referrals to other programs that can be of assistance.
 In addition to immediate help for victims of sexual assault, YCC is dedicated to educating young men and women about dating violence, date rape, and rape prevention.

 • Weekly TEAL adult support group